JayZ8888/Kaggle-Digit-Recognizer/README.md

-# Kaggle-Digit-Recognizer
+# MNIST-CNN-DigitRecognizer-Kaggle
 Competition "Digit Recognizer - Learn computer vision fundamentals with the famous MNIST data" from kaggle.
 The project was used to personally record learning CNN and use in specific problems.
+Accuracy: 99.3%.

 "data" folder includes the train data and test data in zip form.
 "main.ipynb" is the source code of the project including some notes I took.